jamestharpe/jamestharpe.com/content/big-data.md

 ## Challenges with big data: Variety, velocity, veracity, volume

-Often referred to as the **three 'V's**, the challenges of big data center on variety, velocity, and volume.
+Often referred to as the **four 'V's**, the challenges of big data center on variety, velocity, veracity, and volume.

 **Variety of data** refers to the formats and sources of raw [data](data.md).
 Data can come in "typical" forms - like [databases](databases.md), spreadsheets, and other tabular forms (e.g. CSV files) - but also from sources like audio, video, and unstructured text.
 Data can also be sourced from a variety of sources in addition to databases, including: APIs, IoT devices, and biomedical devices.
 Each format and source of data requires additional effort to capture and process.